jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Canvas
 ~~~~~~

-We will use Canvas_ for the weekly quizzes and as the gradebook.
+We will use Canvas_ for weekly quizzes, surveys, and as the gradebook.

 Gradescope
 ~~~~~~~~~~

 We will use Gradescope_ for lab submissions, as well as for returning the midterm and the final.
-Gradescope's autograder will give you relatively quick feedback about your lab submissions.
+Gradescope's autograder will give you quick feedback about your lab submissions.
 For the exams, Gradescope gives you a graded PDF version of your test, along with a rubric, immediately after we're done grading.
 You will receive an email from Gradescope to make your account at the start of the class.